eModbus/emodbus.github.io/_docs/modbusclient/tcpapi.md

 ## `ModbusClientTCP(Client& client, IPAddress host, uint16_t port)` and<br> `ModbusClientTCP(Client& client, IPAddress host, uint16_t port, uint16_t queueLimit)`
 Alternatively you may give the initial target host IP address and port number to be used for communications.
 This can be sensible if you have to set up a ModbusClientTCP client dedicated to one single target host.

+## `void begin()` and <br> `void begin(int coreID)`
+This is the most important call to get a ModbusClient instance to work.
+It will open the request queue and start the background worker task to process the queued requests.

+The second form of `begin()` allows you to choose a CPU core for the worker task to run (only on multi-core systems like the ESP32).

+{: .ml-8 }
+Note
+{: .label .label-yellow}

+{: .px-8 }
+The worker task is running forever or until the ModbusClient instance is killed that started it.
+The destructor will take care of all requests still on the queue and remove those, then will stop the running worker task.

 ## `void setTimeout(uint32_t timeout)` and<br> `void setTimeout(uint32_t timeout, uint32_t interval)`
 Similar to the ModbusClientRTU timeout, you may specify a time in milliseconds that will determine if a `TIMEOUT` error occurred.
 The worker task will wait the specified time without data arriving to then state a timeout and return the error response for it.
 The default value is 2000 - 2 seconds.